MAPSIM-co/Mapsim_Device_Settings_And_Installation_For_Windows/README.md

 ---

-## Step 3: View and Copy the SSH Public Key
+## Step 3: View and Copy the SSH Public Key in Git Bash

 Once the key is generated, view your new SSH public key with the following command:

           cat ~/.ssh/id_rsa.pub

 This will display the SSH public key in the terminal.
 It will look similar to the following: